espocrm/documentation/docs/administration/layout-manager.md

 ### Bottom Panels

-Relationship panels and Stream panel displayed on the detail view at the bottom.
-Panels can be re-ordered, grouped by tabs.
+Panels displayed in the bottom of the detail view.
+These are Relationship panels, the Stream panel and other panales defined for a concrete entity type.
+Panels can be re-ordered and grouped by tabs.

-Parameters are listed below.
+Available parameters are listed below.

 #### Style